 To partner with patients with kidney disease and their caregivers to achieve health, longevity and quality of life equivalent to the general population.

-By harnessing the inherent motivation and expertise of all stakeholders to improve care, and spawn innovation to improve health and outcomes.
+We will accomplish this by harnessing the inherent motivation and expertise of all stakeholders to improve care, and spawn innovation to improve health and outcomes.

 Specifically, IROC is committed to: